-PKI can be compromised by generating a false certificate which uses the CA signature of an existing certificate.
-In order to do so, the attacker needs to build a certificate which hash code collides with the hash code in the signature of the original certificate.
+A PKI can be compromised by generating a false certificate which uses the CA signature of an existing certificate.
+In order to do so, the attacker needs to build a certificate such that its hash value is identical to the hash value in the signature of the original certificate.
+This is known as a hash collision.

-The SHA-1 hash algorithm was originally estimated to have 80 collision resistance bits: this means that finding a collision (in the specific, another certificate body that generates the same hash code) requires a number of operations in the order of 2^{80} .
+The SHA-1 hash algorithm was originally estimated to have 80 collision resistance bits: this means that finding a collision (more specifically, another valid certificate body that generates the same hash value) requires a number of operations of the order of 2^{80} .

-The number of operations to identify a collision is estimated to be in the order of 2^{58} (2010 estimation), this requires approximately ~544 CPU-years.
+The number of operations to identify a collision has been estimated to be on the order of 258 (2010 estimation), which would require approximately 544 CPU-years.

-The strength of the SHA-1 algorithm relies on the computing capacity required to find an hash collision.
-A weaknesses found in the collision in the near future may reduce the current amount of resistance bits.
+The strength of the SHA-1 algorithm relies on the computing capacity required to find a hash collision, and hence the algorithm becomes weaker as computing power increases.
+Any weaknesses found in the algorithm in the near future may reduce the number of resistance bits and further weaken the algorithm.